Shining3D/SESPSDK-Doc/SDK Document.md

   - Commands: the actual commands of this message.
 The commands may have several parts, who are joined by character `/`.
 - Payload: A byte array with a maximum length of 1024.
 It could be an integer, a string, or a JSON object, depending on the certain command.

 The heartbeat message is a special message publishing from the SDK.
-It has only the evelop.
+It has only the envelop.
 Third party app should pay attention if they receive a message with such envelop.

 There are three types of interfaces: